samsquire/code-generation/README.md

 # a star algorithm

-A star algorithm is kind of intelligent as it uses a cost function and a heuristic.
+A star algorithm is kind of intelligent, it uses a cost function and a heuristic.

 What is the cost function for lines of code?
 That get nearer to the output values?